yael-shriki/linear-regression-housing-prices/README.md

 # House Price Prediction using Linear Regression
+## Feel free to explore the Jupyter notebook to view the data visualizations for the linear regression.
+I've saved the notebook with the graphs after running the code!

-## This project aims to predict house prices using linear regression.
+This project aims to predict house prices using linear regression.
 We will use a dataset containing housing prices in King County, USA.
 The dataset consists of 5,000 observations with 18 features and a single target value - the house price.
 In this project, we will perform the following steps:

 * Load and preprocess the dataset.